Salvadana/Salvadana/README.md

 - 👋 Hi, I’m @Salvadana
 - 👀 I’m interested in Digital Humanities, Computational Linguistics and Ontologies
-- 🌱 I’m currently learning Python, Javascript, HTML, CSS
+- 🌱 I’m currently learning Python, Javascript, HTML, CSS, SPARQL, SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...